 The medical system in the United States is not uniform.
 A doctor who is licensed to practice in one state may not be licensed in another state because each state has its own licensing board.
 When you hire a medical professional, you should check all relevant databases and registries to make sure their healthcare professional license is current and valid.

 Which databases are legitimate?
-You should investigate the State Board of Medical Examiners for your state as well as a national health care certification and registration organizations like American Allied Health.
+You should investigate the State Board of Medical Examiners for your state as well as national health care certification and registration organizations like American Allied Health.
 You should be able to use these databases to determine which candidates hold valid healthcare professional licenses.

 Check multiple registries to make sure your applicants have the most recent license.
 Even though most databases of medical licenses are updated frequently, it is always worthwhile to double-check because the health and safety of your patients are at stake.